punnal/Audit-Fuzzing/parse_logs/README.md

 python3 auditDataParser2.py <INPUTFILE> <OUTPUTFILE>
 ```

-**Note:** Output will include syzkaller made by syz-executor or a.out.
+**Note:** Output will include systemcalls made by syz-executor or a.out.

+*Look in samples see sample input and output files.*